mohamdhashim/Book_List_api/README.md

 # Book_List_api
-Simple Rest API with Flask of list of top Arabic 100 Novels in all times
+Simple Rest API with Flask of to get list and data of top 100 Arabic Novels in all times

 ## Code-Dependencies